 The warning signs of alcoholism appear in many aspects of a person’s life, even when they attempt to mask the problems.
 Providing the help and support they need begins with knowing how to identify the issues stemming from their addiction, including changes in their appearance, changes in how they behave socially, and continuous trouble managing their daily lives.
-Today, let’s talk about how to spot the symptoms of alcoholism in a loved one so they can get on the road to recovery.
+Today, let’s talk about how to spot the symptoms of alcoholism in a loved one so they can get on the road to recovery in South Texas.

 Spotting symptoms of a loved one’s alcoholism involves becoming aware of physical signs showing effect of abuse or addiction in each encounter with them.
 It’s essential to track changes in social behavior, too, and identify ways their addiction is harming their well-being and creating a risk for legal consequences.
-In doing so, you’re collecting anecdotal evidence of the problem with specific details you can discuss with professional resources when seeking treatment options for your loved one.
+In doing so, you’re collecting anecdotal evidence of the problem with specific details you can discuss with professional and licensed addiction resources when seeking treatment options for your loved one.

 Physical Signs of Alcohol Addiction